MistNovel - Read Web Novel Stories & Fiction Online

 Chapter 1 - A Vision in Zenith City

-That was when the world fractured.
+That was when the world tilted.

 "Forgive me."